shannonkay/shannon-beautiful-jekyll/_posts/2023/2023-07-01-FourthWing.md

 Fourth Wing was a wild ride.
 I enjoyed the dragon-centered fantasy adventure and the romance.
 The narrative style is a bit more crass and profane* than I prefer, but I was easily pulled in by the world, story, and characters.
 And, of course, the dragons!
 I think I hit the point of “can’t put it down” at about the 60% mark.
 I flew through it and preordered the sequel.

-It feels like the entire internet is reading Fourth Wing this summer, which is definitely part of the fun.
+It feels like the entire internet is reading [Fourth Wing](https://www.rebeccayarros.com/books/fourth-wing/) by Rebecca Yarros this summer, which is definitely part of the fun.

 ![](/assets/img/2023/20230701.13.22-02.jpg)